richardwilkes/gcs/README.md

 2. Make sure you have Apache ANT installed.
 You can download it for your platform here: https://ant.apache.org/bindownload.cgi

-3. If you're using Windows, you should also have rcedit-x64.exe installed.
-You can download it from here: https://github.com/electron/rcedit/releases

-4. Clone the source repositories:
+3. Clone the source repositories:

   ```
   % git clone https://github.com/richardwilkes/com.lowagie.text